WeLoveSpeed/welovespeed.com/_talks/2023/top-cwv-recommandations-2023.md

     We've been working on identifying the 9 key recommendations (3 per Core Web Vital), which we think will have the most impact and which we recommend sites look at first.

-    This talk will explain what they are, and why they out top 2023 recommendations.
+    This talk will explain what they are, and why they are our top recommendations for 2023.
   slides: ~
   video: ~
 ---